 EWL - iShares MSCI Switzerland Index ETF

-Some of the top companies in the holdings of the ETF and the correlating index are Nestle, Novartis, Roche Holding, UBS, Zuricj Insurance Group, Syngenta, Abb LTD, Cie Financiere Richemon, Swiss RE, and Credit Suisse Group.
-Currently, there are forty holdings in the fund.
+Some of the top companies in the holdings of the ETF and the correlating index are Nestle, Novartis, Roche Holding, UBS, Zurich Insurance Group, Abb LTD, Cie Financiere Richemon, Swiss RE, and Credit Suisse Group.
+As of March 5, 2021, there were 40 holdings in the fund.

-The two heaviest sectors represented in the fund are Health Care and Consumer Staples.
-However, the Financials, Industrials, Materials, Consumer Discretionary, Energy, and Telecommunications sectors also have some weighting in the ETF.
+The two heaviest sectors represented in the fund are health care and consumer staples.
+However, the financials, industrials, materials, consumer discretionary, information technology, communication, and real estate sectors also have some weighting in the ETF.

-According to CurrencyShares, FXF is designed to track the price of the Swiss Franc net of Trust expenses, which are expected to be paid from interest earned on the deposited Swiss Francs.
-The currency exchange traded fund was launched in June of 2006 and 100% of its holdings are the Swiss Franc.
+According to Invesco, FXF is designed to track the price of the Swiss Franc net of Trust expenses, which are expected to be paid from interest earned on the deposited Swiss Francs.
+The currency exchange-traded fund was launched in June of 2006 and 100% of its holdings are the Swiss Franc.

-As for the Swiss Franc itself, it is the 6th most traded currency in the world and accounts for about 6.5% of all global foreign exchange transactions.
-Also, the US Dollar-Swiss Franc pair is the 5th most traded currency pair out of all foreign exchange transactions as well.
+As for the Swiss Franc itself, it was the 7th most traded currency in the world and accounted for about 5% of all global foreign exchange transactions in 2019.
+The US Dollar-Swiss Franc pair was the 7th most traded currency pair out of all foreign exchange transactions as well.

-SGOL - ETFS Physical Swiss Gold Shares ETF
+SGOL - Aberdeen Standard Physical Gold Shares ETF

-This gold fund tracks the price of the gold bullion and each share of the exchange traded fund represents one-tenth of the bullion's ounce price.
-The actual gold for the ETF is held in trust in Switzerland.
+This gold fund tracks the price of the gold bullion and each share of the exchange-traded fund represents one-tenth of the bullion's ounce price.
+The actual gold for the ETF is held in trust in Zurich and London.

 The fund was launched in September of 2009 and the price of the fund correlates with the spot price of gold less the Trusts expenses.